spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 This section describes how to monitor the applications that were deployed as part of a Task definition in Data Flow.
 The setup for each platform is different, but the general architecture is the same across the platforms.

 The Data Flow metrics architecture is designed around the [Micrometer](https://micrometer.io/) library, which is a vendor-neutral application metrics facade.
 It provides a simple facade over the instrumentation clients for the most popular monitoring systems.
 See the [Micrometer documentation](https://micrometer.io/docs) for the list of supported monitoring systems.
-Micrometer is the instrumentation library that powers the delivery of application metrics from Spring Boot.
-Spring Batch provides [additional integration](https://docs.spring.io/spring-batch/4.2.x/reference/html/monitoring-and-metrics.html) to expose metrics around task durations, rates and errors, which is critical to the monitoring of deployed batch-jobs.
+The micrometer is the instrumentation library that powers the delivery of application metrics from Spring Boot.
+Spring Batch provides [additional integration](https://docs.spring.io/spring-batch/4.2.x/reference/html/monitoring-and-metrics.html) to expose metrics around task durations, rates, and errors, which is critical to the monitoring of deployed batch-jobs.

 We will focus on using three Time Series Databases, Wavefront, Prometheus and InfluxDB.

 [Wavefront](https://docs.wavefront.com/wavefront_introduction.html) is a high-performance streaming analytics platform that supports 3D observability (metrics, histograms, traces/spans).
-It scales to very high data ingestion rates and query loads, while collecting data many services and sources across your entire application stack.
+It scales to very high data ingestion rates and query loads while also collecting data many services and sources across your entire application stack.

 [Prometheus](https://prometheus.io/) is a popular pull-based Time Series Database that pulls the metrics from the target applications with pre-configured endpoints and provides a query language to select and aggregate time series data in real time.